fluhus/biostuff/docs/index.md

 ## *Another* computational biology library?

 Well...
 Yes.
-Every library puts its emphasis on a certain audience and certain use cases.
+Each library puts its emphasis on a certain audience and certain use cases.

 This one is optimized for API simplicity.
 It helps those who need quick, straightforward solutions where they are not required to learn new concepts.